Training normalizing flows with computationally intensive target probability distributions: Summary

 \section{Summary}

 In this paper, we have advocated the use of the REINFORCE type gradient estimator while training the normalizing flows.
 The advantage of this estimator is that it avoids calculating gradients of the target distribution which may be beneficial if this distribution is computationally intensive.
 We have applied this estimator to the 2D Schwinger model with two flavours of Wilson fermions which has an action in the form of the determinant of the Dirac operator.
 We have found that this estimator has better convergence properties, at least for the parameters used in this study, and is more numerically stable.
 We demonstrated that it is much faster and takes less memory.

+The 2D Schwinger model investigated here can be considered as a "toy model" of lattice QCD, sharing with it the fermionic action containing the determinant of the Dirac operator.
+However the direct calculation of this determinant cannot be scaled up to any useful lattice sizes.
+In such cases, the determinant is estimated by introducing additional so-called pseudo-fermions fields.
+Such an approach was also implemented using normalizing flows in Ref.~\cite{AbbotPseudoFermions} where the Schwinger model was also considered (see also \cite{AlbergoFermionicLatticeTheories}).
+It is hard to predict the relative performance of the \reinf{} and \rt{} estimators in that case.
+We have found that the slowing down of the \rt{} gradient estimator comes mainly from the assembly of the Dirac operator, rather than from the calculation of the determinant itself.
+That suggests that it can be highly implementation dependent.
+Checking if the \reinf{} estimator retains its advantage over the \rt{} with pseudo-fermions is a subject of ongoing work.

-Of course, one needs to check if those benefits can be obtained for other models, especially those outside of the lattice field theory domain.
+We would also like to check if those benefits can be obtained for other models, especially those outside of the lattice field theory domain.
 A comparison with other than \rt{} estimators, notably path gradients \cite{pathGradient}, is also in order.
 This would be the subject of further work.